-There are two ways in which emotional abuse is one of the most dangerous things that can be done to a human being: firstly, it is often not recognizable as abuse in the first place as it is perpetrated by people you love most.
+There are two ways in which emotional abuse is one of the most dangerous things that can be done to a human being: firstly, it is often not recognized as abuse in the first place as it is perpetrated by the people you love most.
 Secondly, the wounds sometimes just don’t heal.

-1) Abusers do not accept responsibility for their actions:
+1) Abusers do not accept responsibility for their actions.

 The look on the victim’s face at the face of their absolute denial is like a major dopamine shot for these individuals.